 What Is APR and Why Does It Matter?

-• APR and interest rate are related, but the annual percentage rate incorporates other costs such as lender fees
+• APR and interest rate are related, but APR incorporates other costs such as fees.

-• Lenders must disclose the annual percentage rate before you sign up for a product
+• Lenders must disclose the APR before you sign up for a product.

 APR vs. APY